vmoulinier/FrameworkValou/README.md

 #### Use mysql

-You can also use mysql for specific queries
+You can also use mysql without doctrine
 Just call staticly the function getInstance() from the class SPDO in **App/Model/SPDO.php**

 ```php